 A technique which suited me perfectly and enables me to draw bold lines directly onto ceramics-it is traditionally used as a barrier between different glazes

 An MA in Cardiff, and later a fellowship at Bath Academy of Art encouraged further development.
-I now create ceramic sculpture -wall panels, and tiles in my current studio in Old Orchard in Bath which is open to the public.
+I often research in the landscape and then create ceramic sculpture -wall panels, and tiles in my current ceramic studio in Old Orchard in Bath which is open to the public.

 Please follow this link to view my CV.